Charles Darwin: Responses to publication

-An 1871 caricature following publication of The Descent of Man was typical of many showing Darwin with an ape body, identifying him in popular culture as the leading author of evolutionary theory.

 The book aroused international interest, with less controversy than had greeted the popular and less scientific Vestiges of the Natural History of Creation.
 Though Darwin's illness kept him away from the public debates, he eagerly scrutinised the scientific response, commenting on press cuttings, reviews, articles, satires and caricatures, and corresponded on it with colleagues worldwide.
 The book did not explicitly discuss human origins, but included a number of hints about the animal ancestry of humans from which the inference could be made.
-Upon reading it, Huxley remarked "How extremely stupid not to have thought of that!”
+Upon reading it, Huxley remarked "How extremely stupid not to have thought of that!"

 The first review asked, "If a monkey has become a man – what may not a man become?"
 It said this should be left to theologians as being too dangerous for ordinary readers.
 Among early favourable responses, Huxley's reviews swiped at Richard Owen, leader of the scientific establishment which Huxley was trying to overthrow.

 In April, Owen's review attacked Darwin's friends and condescendingly dismissed his ideas, angering Darwin, but Owen and others began to promote ideas of supernaturally guided evolution.
 Patrick Matthew drew attention to his 1831 book, which had a brief appendix suggesting a concept of natural selection leading to new species, but he had not developed the idea.

 The Church of England's response was mixed.
 Darwin's old Cambridge tutors Sedgwick and Henslow dismissed the ideas, but liberal clergymen interpreted natural selection as an instrument of God's design, with the cleric Charles Kingsley seeing it as "just as noble a conception of Deity".
 In 1860, the publication of Essays and Reviews by seven liberal Anglican theologians diverted clerical attention from Darwin.
 Its ideas, including higher criticism, were attacked by church authorities as heresy.
 In it, Baden Powell argued that miracles broke God's laws, so belief in them was atheistic, and praised "Mr Darwin's masterly volume [supporting] the grand principle of the self-evolving powers of nature".

 Asa Gray discussed teleology with Darwin, who imported and distributed Gray's pamphlet on theistic evolution, Natural Selection is not inconsistent with natural theology.
 The most famous confrontation was at the public 1860 Oxford evolution debate during a meeting of the British Association for the Advancement of Science, where the Bishop of Oxford Samuel Wilberforce, though not opposed to transmutation of species, argued against Darwin's explanation and human descent from apes.
 Joseph Hooker argued strongly for Darwin, and Thomas Huxley's legendary retort, that he would rather be descended from an ape than a man who misused his gifts, came to symbolise a triumph of science over religion.